kataw/kataw/README.md

     /* text */ 'hello', /* rawText */ 'hello', /* start */ 1,  /* end */ 5
 );

- // set the flag and mark it as unterminated.
-E.g. "string str.flag |= Kataw.NodeFlags.Unterminated.
+ // set the flag and mark it as a single quote.
+E.g. 'string' str.flag |= Kataw.NodeFlags.SingleQuote.

- // Validate if the flag is set kataw.isUnterminated(str); // true
+ // Check if the flag is set
+ kataw.isSingleQuote(str); // true
 ```

 ## CST keywords